Giallustio/HeartsAndMinds/docs/InGame-documentation.md

 If you want to give an order to just one unit, interact with it (object interaction).

-You can also drop leaflets to ask all civilians in a circle of 200m to evacuate to a religious building (if not available a safe area) by interacting with a AL-6 drone.
+You can also drop leaflets to ask all civilians in a circle of 200m to evacuate to a religious building (if not available a safe area) with a AL-2 drone.

 ## Traffic
 Civilians are travelling by vehicle across cities.
 If your reputation is higher than normal, you can ask for a lift to a location chosen on the map.
 If you bump into a Oplitas patrol, don't worry, the civilian driver will do their best to hide you in the car.